Semolina halva with petimezi, or grape syrup, is a perfect veganGreek dessert

 Our neighbourhood growing up was filled with a lot of kids our age.
 We lived in an apartment complex, which was one of many on several blocks, and everyone seemed to know everyone else, at least a little bit.
 Our free time was spent meeting friends on the street, hanging out in the large back yards and driveways of these apartment buildings, playing catch, dodge ball, hide-and-seek, or just hanging around riding our bikes to the corner store to buy popsicles and sip-sacs.
 On days where there was no school, we would be outdoors all day, coming in only for lunch and bathroom breaks.
 Reluctant to fully stop all friend-related activities, we would often have friends over to share a quick lunch before heading back out.
 Knowing this, our parents would usually have some quick and kid-friendly meals at the ready.
 Included in this were lots of hamburgers and meatballs (called keftedes), and these were well loved, and understood, even by our non-Greek friends.
 They would ask for ketchup (they were usually given tzatziki instead) and they ate, happily.

-A sweet, salty, crunchy and oozy grilled cheese sandwich made from tsoureki and feta.
+Tsoureki and feta grilled cheese is a sweet, salty, crunchy and oozy grilled cheese sandwich that you’ll love!

 For years, when we thought about grilled cheese we thought only about two pieces of white toast slathered with butter, with a slice of processed cheese in between them.
-This would get fried in a non-stick pan and served, usually with a cold glass of milk.
-A thin, crispy, but at the same time kind of soggy, sandwich…and we loved it.
+This would get fried in a non-stick pan and would usually be served with a cold glass of milk.
+A thin, crispy but at the same time kind of soggy, sandwich…and we loved it.
 It was one of the first things we learned to make ourselves when we were young, and we felt that we were teaching our parents a thing or two…grilled cheese was not something they grew up on.
 Now that we are older, and more culinary (we have a blog after all!), we still occasionally enjoy this classic…but we’ve also learned that there is more than one way to grill a cheese sandwich.
+The result?
+The original Mia Kouppa tsoureki and feta grilled cheese!

 We sure love simple, and when simple is simply delicious, well…we love it even more.
 When things get busy, hectic, and overwhelming, knowing that there is a way to get a meal on the table in short order, using a few ingredients you likely already have on hand, is a gift.
 This gift is often wrapped in pasta.